comrumino/dnsbf/README.md

 # dnsbf
+Version:
+0.3

+Description:
 This script discovers hostnames within an IP range.

-The changes made to t0ka7a's version:
+Changes made from 0.2 to 0.3:
 &#8195;&#8901;&#8195;Removed threading module to increase performance
 &#8195;&#8901;&#8195;Fixed IP range generation

-Note: IP range's can also be generated via struct.